 Build your own home alarm system, local and private

-A real DIY alarm with motion sensors, door contacts, cameras and instant alerts, running locally on hardware you own.
+A real DIY alarm with motion sensors, door contacts, cameras and instant alerts, running locally on hardware you own and control.

 Traditional alarm systems lock you into proprietary hardware, a company's cloud, and rules you can't change.
 Your home security shouldn't be a black box you rent from someone else.